mananvijay7/Cent-Wise/README.md

 4. Build and run backend project

    $ npm run start

 5. Run frontend project

+   $ npm run dev

  Your VS Code environment is set up for CentWise development! ✨

 ## Roadmap 🗺️

-Our development roadmap includes exciting features such as real-time syncing, additional payment methods, and enhanced reporting tools.
+### Our development roadmap includes exciting features such as:

+#### Milestone 1: Login and Signup Functionality

+1. Develop a system for users to create new accounts and securely log in to the app

+2. Implement basic profile customization options (e.g. profile picture, username, etc)

+#### Milestone 2: Dashboard

+1. Build a dashboard
 ## Steps to setup VS code for the Developers ⚙️
  Initialize the project: